MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/annotations.md

 description: Learn how to use universal annotations to mark and collaborate on items in SharePoint document libraries using Microsoft Syntex.
 ---

-# Comment and collaborate using annotations in Microsoft Syntex
+# Comment and collaborate using annotations in Microsoft Syntex (Preview)

 > [!NOTE]
 > This feature of Microsoft Syntex is available as a preview for a limited time for users who currently subscribe to any of the [Syntex pay-as-you-go services](syntex-pay-as-you-go-services).
 Before you begin, read the [Microsoft Syntex Features Limited Time License agreement](feature-limited-license.md).